Spaceghost/dottk/README.md

-# DotTK
+# Auto-renew DotTK

-Automatically renews .tk domains for 12 months.
+Automatically renew .tk domains for 12 months.

 Use with care!
 This is a script I created a few years ago and the .tk API and license may have changed in the meantime.